 The shadows are like unloved items stacked outside of the house, ready for trash pickup or an abandoned car left by the curb because the harsh voice made it sound unworthy.
 I am healing shadows of brutality from the past in a triad of taking from my innocence.
 They reject me; I reject you and I reject myself.
 Yet, I have no desire for the ego to fight for its territory.
 All I want to do is return to my true essence by loving all three.

 My shadow work also has me contemplating humanity’s past trauma, shadowed forever in dissonance, which can only create more shadows.
 Yet, what gets overlooked is that we have hidden consonance with each other.
 As much as we push each other away, we may be more alike in our separation.
 Maybe it is resonating with the consonance that the root of shadow is the experiences of loveless energy.
 When we can acknowledge that loveless energy has strongly affected everyone’s innocence, we can let down our guard to receive our innocent expression instead of categorizing experiences to pull us apart.
 Maybe it is at the root of our shadows that we can heal deeply with compassion instead of judging each other into the shadows.

 The undervalued items outside of the house just want to belong.
 A neglected neighborhood just wants to be nurtured and loved.
 The soil of the Earth needs tender loving care to grow nutritional food for us all.
 So, instead of running from our shadows and claiming justice served.
 We need to love into and embrace our shadows, embrace each other’s shadows, and embrace humanity’s shadows.
 Maybe by facing our shadows together, claiming we will push no more into shadowing our existence, we can clean up our mess and co-create an innocent, loving community of support.

-Gently my eyes flew upwards, noticing his deep brown were dancing with my breath and then my hair for the violin occupied his ears.
+Gently my eyes flew upwards, noticing his deep brown gaze dancing with my breath, for the violin occupied his ears.